Updated on: 11/14/2019

 The study did more than just uncover obese drivers’ increased risk of being involved in a car accident, however.
 According to the researchers, the analysis indicated that obesity increases a driver’s risk of sustaining more serious injuries from an auto accident, even death.

 “Poor car-to-person fit is thought to be the leading cause of the increased risk of injury and fatality in [car accidents] for persons who are obese or overweight versus persons who are normal weight,” the team added.

 Specifically, the researchers found that data from a 2004 study of University of Southern California medical patients showed obese people were five times more likely to die from injuries sustained in a car accident than individuals of normal weight.
 In addition, data showed that men with a BMI greater than 30 were more likely to experience serious injuries to the face, head, chest and spine than those with a BMI under 30.

 Car Accident Attorneys in Washington State

-Davis Law Group helps vehicle accident victims get financial compensation for their injuries and lost wages.
+The Seattle personal injury lawyers at Davis Law Group helps accident victims get financial compensation for their injuries and lost wages.
 We work closely with the criminal prosecutor to make sure that all avenues, both criminal and civil, are being pursued.
 If you have been the victim of a vehicle accident, contact Davis Law Group at 206-727-4000.